(Sugar Snap Pea Chicken Stir Fry recipe can be found in the cookbook Cooking from the Farmers’ Market by Williams Sonoma.)

 Cover the dish with plastic wrap.
 Refrigerate for about an hour.

 Go ahead and get your rice cooking while the chicken marinates.
 Cook it using your favorite method.
-I just boil the water, add the chicken and a little olive oil and simmer for about 18-20 minutes until the water is absorbed, and let it stand until I”m ready.
+I just boil the water, add the rice and a little olive oil and simmer for about 18-20 minutes until the water is absorbed, and let it stand until I”m ready.

 You’ll remove the chicken from the fridge about 15 minutes before you’re ready to start cooking so it can come a bit more to room temperature.